aaron-baluja/custom_photo_rotation/README.md

 # Adjust rotation timing (in milliseconds)
 PHOTO_LAYOUT_CHANGE_INTERVAL=45000  # 45 seconds
 ```

+### Photo Stretching Behavior
+Photos are handled differently based on their aspect ratio:

+**✅ Ultra-Wide/Panoramic Photos (21:9):**
+- **Maintain aspect ratio** to preserve their cinematic appearance
+- May have black bars (letterboxing) to fit within pane boundaries
+- Designed for wide screen viewing without distortion

+**✅ All Other Photo Types:**
+- **Stretch to completely fill** their assigned pane dimensions
+- Eliminates empty space but may distort the original aspect ratio

+**Layout-Specific Behavior:**
+- **Single Pane**: All photos fill entire screen (2560×1440)
+- **Dual Pane**:
+  - Left pane (1536×1440): Photos stretch to fill completely
+  - Right pane (1024×1440): Photos stretch to fill completely
+- **Triple Pane**: Each pane (853×1440): Photos stretch to fill completely
+- **Quad Pane**: Each pane (1280×720): Photos stretch to fill completely

+**Note**: Ultra-wide photos preserve their natural wide format, while standard photos stretch for maximum screen utilization.

 ### Display Timing
 To change the photo display interval within each layout: